nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bluetooth/peer_manager.rst

 LE Secure Connections support
 =============================

-You can enable support for LE Secure Connections (LESC) pairing by setting the :kconfig:option:`CONFIG_PM_LESC_ENABLED` Kconfig option.
+You can enable support for LE Secure Connections (LESC) pairing by setting the :kconfig:option:`CONFIG_PM_LESC` Kconfig option.
 This functionality is disabled by default.
 In this mode, the Peer Manager handles internally all requests for Diffie-Hellman keys from the SoftDevice.
 When enabled, it is necessary to call the :c:func:`nrf_ble_lesc_request_handler` function in the main context of the application.